Ministers of Aquia Church

 Fr.
 Rickenbaker graduated from Appalachian State University in Boone, NC in 2012 with a B.A. degree, having double majored in Spanish Language and Religious Studies.
 Fr.
 Rickenbaker graduated from the Virginia Theological Seminary in May 2016, to begin at Aquia soon afterward.
 His interests include watching sports (Carolina Gamecocks, Carolina Panthers, and the Pittsburgh Steelers to name a few), reading, and teaching Scripture.

 Throughout his tenure, Fr.
 Rickenbaker desires to help strengthen the people of Aquia Church to participate in the mission of God in Stafford County.
 This means teaching them who God is and how He is revealed to us perfectly in the God-man Jesus Christ.
 Fr.
 Rickenbaker keeps at the heart of his ministry I Cor.
 2:2: “For I determined to know nothing among you except Jesus Christ and him crucified.”
 And, he hopes that this message will be clearly conveyed in his words and actions at Aquia, always and only to the glory of God.

 Fr.
-Rickenbaker is married to The Rev. Rachel Rickenbaker, Assistant Rector at Trinity Episcopal Church in Upperville, VA.
+Rickenbaker is married to The Rev. Rachel Rickenbaker, Assistant Rector at Immanuel Church-on-the-Hill in Alexandria, VA.
 They have two cats: Eden and Callie.